Killing of Ezell Ford: Other accounts

 Two witnesses disputed the officers' claim that Ford had concealed his hands, and said that he had raised his hands as the officers left their vehicle.
 They also said that Ford did not tackle an officer, and was instead tackled to the ground by one of the officers.
 Tritobia Ford said her son was lying on the ground and complying with officers' orders when he was shot.
 Other family members supported her account, including a man who identified himself as Ford's cousin and said: They laid him out and for whatever reason, they shot him in the back, knowing mentally, he has complications.
 Every officer in this area, from the Newton Division, knows that — that this child has mental problems.
 The excessive force ... there was no purpose for it.
 The multiple shootings in the back while he's laying down?
 No. Then when the mom comes, they don't try to console her ... they pull the billy clubs out.

-Harrison, who said he saw the shooting from a second-story window, said Ford had put his hands in the air when he was tackled to the ground and shot three times.
-Harrison said that while on the ground Ford "was struggling like he didn't want anyone on top of him, didn't want anyone holding him down".
+Ashanti Harrison, who said he saw the shooting from a second-story window, said Ford had put his hands in the air when he was tackled to the ground and shot three times.
+Harrison said that while on the ground, Ford "was struggling like he didn't want anyone on top of him, didn't want anyone holding him down".
 Two women who were in the home adjacent to the driveway said Ford had not been on top of one of the officers, and had instead been face-down with the officer on top of him.
 Dorene Henderson, a friend of the Ford family, said she heard someone yell "Get down, get down."
 She said she heard a pop and neighbors telling officers "He's got mental problems."
-Hill said "I was sitting across the street when it happened ...
+Leroy Hill said: "I was sitting across the street when it happened ...
 The cops jumped out of the car and rushed him over here into this corner.
 They had him in the corner and were beating him, busted him up, for what reason I don't know he didn't do nothing."
 Hill said he heard an officer say "Shoot him", followed by three gunshots, while Ford was on the ground.
 Ina Smalls, who lives across the street from Ford, said she ran outside after hearing gunshots and saw Ford "on the ground, shot dead, handcuffed on his stomach".
 Smalls said she did not believe that Ford had tried to take the officer's gun.
 Fred Sayre, Ford's parents' attorney, said none of the witnesses he had spoken to could decisively say whether Ford grabbed for the officer's gun.